DTG Printing - How It Works

 We care, after all it’s our own reputation on the line.

 The Ink based printing techniques are Direct to garment and Screen printing.
-Both of which can get the job done so choosing the right option for you requires some knowledge, however, knowing the difference will save you a lot of money and help you create exactly what you are looking for.
+Both of which can get the job done, so choosing the right option for you requires some knowledge, however, knowing the difference will save you a lot of money and help you create exactly what you are looking for.

-The major difference between those printing techniques is the price per amount, Direct to garment is suitable for small runs, anything up to 100/200 prints (depends on design), when Screen printing is best for 100/200+ units and will be very expensive when printing small amounts.
+The major difference between those printing techniques is the price per amount, Direct to garment is suitable for small runs, anything up to 100/200 prints (depends on design), when Screen printing is best for 100/200+ units and can be very expensive when printing small amounts.

 To know exactly which is best to print your t-shirts requires more understanding of how those two compare against each others, which is why we wrote a complete guide to help you decide on the right method for your order.
 Check the link below if you want to know more about those printing techniques.